ExeClim/Isca/docs/source/modules/mixedlayer.rst

     eff_heat_capacity * dTs/dt = - corrected_flux

-Optional q-flux
+Optional Q-flux
 ^^^^^^^^^^^^^^^^^^^^
 The slab ocean model only communicates between grid-boxes in the vertical (i.e. air-sea exchange) but does not represent any horizontal transport (i.e. no north-south or east-west communications between grid cells).
-An idealised horizontal transport can be included using an ocean heat flux (q-flux).
+An idealised horizontal transport can be included using an ocean heat flux (Q-flux).
 Atmospheric heat transport is more realistic with an ocean heat transport.

+Adding a Q-Flux to Isca is a three step process.
+It involves running a control experiment, creating a NetCDF Q-flux file offline and then passing this file to the model via the python interface run script.

-To create a q-flux file, run a prescribed run (i.e. a control) using either observations, AMIP or similar.
-The prescribed SST field and the surface fluxes (from this control run) are then used to compute the q-flux by running the offline python script: ``src/extra/python/scripts/calculate_qflux/calculate_qflux.py``.
-This script produces a .nc file which is then passed into the model
+1. Run a prescribed experiment (i.e. a control) using either observations, AMIP or similar.

-(``qflux_file_name``).
+2. Using the prescribed SST field and the surface fluxes from step 1 create the Q-flux file.
+This is an offline script that is run independently of the model.
+An example script is shown in: ``src/extra/python/scripts/calculate_qflux/calculate_qflux.py`` but you can create your own script to do this depending on your application.

+3. Add the Q-Flux file to the ``inputfiles`` in the python run script (same as you would for ozone, land etc).
+Then in the ``mixed_layer_nml`` namelist in the python run script set ``load_qflux`` to True, ``qflux_file_name`` to the name of the input file (don't include the .nc extension) and ``qflux_field_name`` is the Q-flux variable name in the file.

-See q-flux options below for namelist options.
-Note that the q-flux is only relevant for slab ocean experiments (not fixed or prescribed SST runs).
-Also note that if the MiMA radiation code is used then the q-flux is implemented following Merlis et al 2013 [MerlisEtAl2013]_
+See Q-flux options below for namelist options.
+Note that the Q-flux is only relevant for slab ocean experiments (not fixed or prescribed SST runs).
+Also note that if the MiMA radiation code is used then the Q-flux is implemented following Merlis et al 2013 [MerlisEtAl2013]_

-More information on the method for q-flux can be found in Russel et al 1985 [RusselEtAl1985]_
+More information on the method for Q-flux can be found in Russel et al 1985 [RusselEtAl1985]_

 Namelist options